Arno0x/EmbedInHTML/readme.md

 **Using the HTML/Javascript**

-1/ Open the encryptFile.html file with a browser
+1/ Open the embedInHTML.html file within a browser

 2/ Simply drag the payload file into the page (*you can optionnaly change the output file name*)

-3/ Save the resulting file and take note of the decryption material as URL parameters to be added to the file name
+3/ Save the resulting file and take note of the decryption material as URL parameters to be added to the file name in the form: `http(s)://hosting.server.com/result.html#hexencodedkey!hexencodedcounter`

 **Eventually...**